-- 4.01 A forfeiting team shall communicate its intention to forfeit through its School Coordinator: - (1) By telephoning the opposing School Co-ordinator - (2) By telephoning or emailing the Convener - (3) By telephoning or emailing the Adjudicating Co-ordinator. - 4.02 When a team forfeits a debate within 24 hours of the debate, the Co-ordinator of the forfeiting school must contact the Adjudicating Co-ordinator by telephone as soon as possible to ensure that the adjudicator expecting to adjudicate the now forfeited debate is given timely notice. - 4.03 The Co-ordinator of the forfeiting school shall also notify the Tally Keeper of the forfeit via email. - 4.04 Every effort should be made to avoid forfeiting debates. - 4.05 A team shall win a debate by forfeit when: - (1) An opposing team withdraws from the set debate with more than 24 hours notice and no alternative date and time can be mutually agreed upon - (2) An opposing team withdraws from the set debate with less than 24 hours notice; or members of a team are not present at the specified preparation time, subject to rule 3.08.
+- 4.01 A forfeiting team shall communicate its intention to forfeit through its School Coordinator: - (1) By telephoning the opposing School Co-ordinator; - (2) By telephoning or emailing the Convener; - (3) By telephoning or emailing the Adjudicating Co-ordinator - (4) By emailing the Tally Keeper. - 4.02 When a team forfeits a debate within 24 hours of the debate, the School Co-ordinator of the forfeiting school must contact the Adjudicating Co-ordinator by telephone as soon as possible to ensure that the adjudicator expecting to adjudicate the now forfeited debate is given timely notice. - 4.03 Every effort should be made to avoid forfeiting debates. - 4.04 A team shall win a debate by forfeit when: - (1) An opposing team withdraws from the set debate with more than 24 hours notice and no alternative date and time can be mutually agreed upon - (2) An opposing team withdraws from the set debate with less than 24 hours notice; or members of a team are not present at the specified preparation time, subject to rule 3.08.